rubenmaas/rubenmaas/README.md

 # 👋 Hi there!

 I'm a passionate engineering leader in the travel tech industry with a deep interest in how technology can transform the way people experience travel.
-My journey combines technical expertise with a strong focus on data-driven decision making, helping teams build innovative solutions that make travel more accessible and enjoyable.
+My journey combines technical expertise with a strong focus on data-driven decision making, helping teams build innovative solutions that make travel more accessible, enjoyable, and environmentally conscious.

 ## 🔧 Tech Stack & Expertise